nishantpatel08/restfox-vue-electron/docs/plugins/making-http-requests.md

 # Making HTTP Requests

-You can make http requests in a Restfox plugin or script using this code:
+You can make http requests in a RestSpark plugin or script using this code:

 ```javascript
 const timestamp = new Date().getTime()